-If you are reading this Article, someone has likely told you that you need or should have a “Revocable Trust” or a “Living Trust”.
-In fact, you might have been told a horror story about what will happen if you do not have a Living Trust.
-You also might have attended a seminar where you were told that a Living Trust is a cure-all, and that for a certain dollar amount someone will draft a Revocable Living Trust for you and give it to you in a handsome, faux leather binder.
+If you are reading this Article, someone has likely told you that you need or should have a “Revocable Trust” or a “Living Trust.”
+In fact, people may tell you horror stories about what will happen if you do not have a Living Trust.
+Someone at a seminar might have said to you that a Living Trust is a cure-all and, for a hefty fee that “someone” will draft a Revocable Living Trust for you and give it to you in a handsome, faux leather binder.

-I have been an estate planning attorney for over 20 years.
-I have drafted Revocable Living Trusts as a member of five different state bars.
-I have drafted hundreds of Revocable Living Trusts, but only for clients for whom these trusts were a good fit.
+I have been an estate planning attorney for over 25 years.
+In those 25 years, I have drafted Revocable Living Trusts as a member of five different state bars.
+I have written hundreds of Revocable Living Trusts, but only for clients for whom these trusts were a good fit.
 I have probably told twice as many people that they do not need Revocable Trusts and to avoid the expense of forming the trust because it was not a good fit for the client’s estate plan.
 There is no way to know if you are a good fit for a Revocable Living Trust without careful analysis.
-This is not a one-size-fits-all tool.
+Revocable Trusts are not a one-size-fits-all tool.

-If you attended a seminar and were told that everyone needs a Revocable Living Trust, then you are lucky to have escaped with your wallet.
+If you attended a seminar that concluded that everyone needs a Revocable Living Trust, then you are lucky to have escaped with your wallet.
 If you were told that your Revocable Living Trust would help you avoid Estate or Inheritance Taxes and creditors, you are lucky your car still was still in the lot when you came outside.

 DEBUNKING REVOCABLE LIVING TRUST MYTHS AND HALF TRUTHS:

-Here are some of the things people have been told about Revocable Living Trusts:
+Here are some of the things people say about Revocable Living Trusts:

 A Revocable Living Trust does NOT reduce your inheritance or estate taxes.
-This I think is the worst myth, often touted by those who sell canned revocable living trusts (in faux leather binders).These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead, so you will never know that they lied to you.Remember, the trust is “revocable”.
-Because the trust can be revoked and you can take all the assets back into your own name, the IRS and department of revenue ignore the trust’s existence when calculating not only your estate and inheritance taxes, but also your income taxes.
-If you need more proof, email me and I will send you links to the IRS website that state this fact.
+This I think is the worst myth, often touted by those who sell canned revocable living trusts (in faux leather binders).These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead, so you will never know that they lied to you.Remember, the trust is “revocable.”
+Because you may revoke the trust and you can take all the assets back into your name, the IRS and Department of Revenue ignore the trust’s existence when calculating not only your estate and inheritance tax but also your income taxes.
+If you need more proof, email me, and I will send you links to the IRS website that state this fact.

 A Revocable Living Trust will shelter my assets from my creditors.
 False.

-Again, the “Revocable” Living Trust can be “revoked”, so if you can get the asset back, your creditors can take it.
-The trust provides no protection from creditors during your lifetime or at your death.
+Again, the “Revocable” Living Trust can be “revoked,” so if you can get the asset back, your creditors can take it.
+The trust does not protect from creditors during your lifetime or at your death.

-Because the trust is “revocable”, when evaluating your Medicaid eligibility all assets you place into the Revocable Living Trust are treated as if they were in your own name.
+Because the trust is “revocable” when evaluating your Medicaid eligibility the formula treats all Revocable Living Trust assets as if they were in your name.
 Use of an “Irrevocable Trust” where you have no right to the assets you gave away into the trust could shelter your assets, but never a “Revocable” trust.
-Again, for further proof simply review the Medicaid website.
+Again, for further proof merely review the Medicaid website.

-Creating a Revocable Trust is all you need to do in order to avoid probate.
+Creating a Revocable Trust is all you need to do to avoid probate.
 False.

-This depends on the rules of the state in which you are a resident at your death.
+Filing a Revocable Trust depends on the rules of the state in which you are a resident at your death.
 If you die a Floridian, Florida law requires that your successor trustee file a notice with the court in the county where you died a resident.
-Other states are beginning to require similar filings and, if your successor trustee wishes to start certain statutes of limitation for creditors, he or she will likely file some paperwork with the states.
+Other states are beginning to demand similar filings and, if your successor trustee wishes to start specific statutes of limitation for creditors, he or she will likely file some paperwork with the states.

 The need for a lawyer to help with your estate has nothing to do with the existence or non-existence of a Revocable Living Trust.
 If your executor could handle your estate alone, then there is no need for a lawyer even if you had no Revocable Living Trust.
 Similarly, if your executor would need a lawyer to help with inheritance and estate tax returns, with obtaining releases from beneficiaries, with selling real estate or any other matter, then your trustee will still need a lawyer’s assistance even if you have a Revocable Living Trust.

-A thorough analysis of if a Revocable Living Trust is right for you begins with some basic information.
-This Article is meant to give you the truth about Revocable Living Trusts.
-It is not a complete analysis of your given situation, which can only come with an interview with a competent estate planning lawyer where he or she obtainsa clear understanding of your assets, family and your testamentary goals.
-For that analysis you can always set up free consultation with my office.
+A thorough analysis of if a Revocable Living Trust is right for you begins with some necessary information.
+This Article gives you the truth about Revocable Living Trusts.
+It is not a complete analysis of your given situation, which can only come with an interview with a competent estate planning lawyer where he or she obtains a clear understanding of your assets, family and your testamentary goals.
+For that analysis, you can always set up a free consultation with my office.
 But until then, here are some facts.

 A revocable living trust is a legal entity that you sign and bring into existence.
-Once signed, it will exist but it will state that all the terms are “Revocable”.
+Once signed, it will exist, but it will state that all the terms are “Revocable.”
 This means that the trust may own things, such as your real estate, but at any time you can “Revoke” the trust and take the assets back.
-Further, most Revocable Living Trusts state that during your lifetime all assets held in the trust are to be used for your care and that you are the only trustee.
+Further, most Revocable Living Trusts state that during your lifetime all assets are for your care.
+Typically, you are the only trustee.

-In contrast, an “Irrevocable Trust” would be a trust you sign and bring into existence that cannot be revoked.
-If you transferred your real estate to an Irrevocable Trust it will own the house, like the Revocable Trust, but you will likely not be able to ever get the house back into your name.
+In contrast, you cannot revoke an “Irrevocable Trust.”
+If you transferred your real estate to an Irrevocable Trust, it would own the house, like the Revocable Trust, but you will likely not be able to ever get the house back into your name.

-A Revocable Living Trust is designed to hold title to your various assets (bank accounts, real estate, personal property) during your lifetime for your benefit, and then manage and dispose of your assets after your death.
+During your lifetime a Revocable Living Trust holds title to your various assets for your benefit.
+At death, the Revocable Trust manages and disposes of your assets.
 If structured correctly a Revocable Living Trust may completely replace your will.
-If you arrange all your assets correctly, and nothing remains in your name at your death, there is no need to file your will with the state, so you avoid the Probate Process.
+If you arrange all your assets precisely, there is no need to file your will with the state.
+So, good planning helps you avoid the Probate Process.

-If a Revocable Trust still sounds like a good fit for you, then the next question you should ask is the cost.
-Then analyze the cost against the cost of Probate.
-Is it cheaper to use the Probate Process or is it cheaper to pay for the Revocable Living Trust to avoid the Probate Process?
+If a Revocable Trust still sounds like a good fit for you, then consider the cost.
+Then analyze the expense against the cost of Probate.
+Is it cheaper to use the Probate Process, or is it cheaper to pay for the Revocable Living Trust to avoid the Probate Process?

-If your only goal is avoiding the cost of probate (see below for other reasons), my experience is that the cost of setting up and funding a Revocable Trust in Pennsylvania or New Jersey is not cost efficient.
-But, setting up a Revocable Trust to avoid probate in New York and Florida is cost efficient.
+Is your only goal is avoiding the cost of probate (see below for other reasons)?
+If so, my experience is that the cost of setting up and funding a Revocable Trust in Pennsylvania or New Jersey is not cost-efficient.
+But, setting up a Revocable Trust to avoid probate in New York and Florida is cost-efficient.
 That is a general observation.

 But, there are other reasons for a Revocable Trust, which might have value for you.